clux/blueprints/fulgora/README.md

 - dynamic train schedule (with new network name)
   * regular service; train tuned to 6s + 7s wait (max for sustained battery uptime)
   * rapid service; train tuned to 5s +5s wait (increased holmium ore for q2 holmium export)
-- TODO: recalculate. dynamic based on rapid/regular svc.. scrap; now Q1 109k/m and Q2 32k/m (12% reduction)
+- scrap use around Q1 110k/m and Q2 33k/m (12% reduction). but dynamic based on q2 holmium pull.

 caveats:
 - not compatible with v3/v4. tear down old island and replant.